ektrah/nsec/docs/api/nsec.cryptography.publickey.md

 : The algorithm for the public key does not support exporting public keys.

-### Export(KeyBlobFormat, Span<byte>)

-Exports the public key as a BLOB in the specified format and copies it to the blob span argument.

-    public void Export(
-        KeyBlobFormat format,
-        Span<byte> blob)

-#### Parameters

-format
-: One of the [[KeyBlobFormat|KeyBlobFormat Enum]] values that specifies the
-    format of the public key BLOB.

-blob
-: The span to fill with the exported public key BLOB.

-#### Exceptions

-ArgumentException
-: The algorithm for the public key does not support the specified format.

-NotSupportedException
-: The algorithm for the public key does not support exporting public keys.

 ### GetExportBlobSize(KeyBlobFormat)

-Returns the BLOB size in bytes of the current [[PublicKey|PublicKey Class]] object if it were
-    exported as a BLOB in the specified format.
+Returns the BLOB size of the public key if it were exported in the specified format.

-    public int GetKeyBlobSize(
+    public int GetExportBlobSize(
         KeyBlobFormat format)

 #### Parameters